This section provides you with resources, tools and examples to support you to write your impact case studies

 This process enables UK funding bodies to benchmark and allocate funding to higher education institutions as well as provide accountability for their investments.

-The first assessment process took place in 2014, with the next assessment exercise due to take place in 2021.
+The first assessment process took place in 2014 and our most recent submission was in 2021 with results due in March 2022.
 For more information about REF 2021 please visit: https://www.ref.ac.uk

 REF Impact Case Studies